 It is essential that we provide patients with informed health care choices and financial resources to support and guide them through their treatment decisions.

 PREVENTION: Benjamin Franklin was noted as saying, “An ounce of prevention is worth a pound of cure.”
 In other words, it is better to darn that tiny hole now than to fall into it later.
-A small cavity may only cost around $120.00 to repair, but if left untreated, decay can spread and suddenly your facing a $1,200.00 root canal or even, loss of a tooth.
-Be proactive in your self-care and health-care.
+A small cavity may only cost around $150.00 to repair, but if left untreated, decay can spread and suddenly you are facing a $1,500.00 root canal followed by a crown or even, loss of the tooth.
+Be proactive in your self-care and healthcare.

-FACE YOUR FEAR: Did you know that up to 20% of Americans don’t go to the dentist because of anxiety or fear?
-Maybe it is chair fear or treatment cost anxiety, but if you don’t know what you’re facing, how can you fix it?
+FACE YOUR FEAR: Did you know that up to 20 percent of Americans don’t go to the dentist because of anxiety or fear?
+Maybe it is chair fear or treatment cost anxiety, but if you don’t know what you are facing, how can you fix it?
 Make an appointment for a full examination and a customized treatment plan.
 Be up front with your provider about your concerns.
 Treatment plans can be divided over a series of appointments, perfect for handling anxiety and cost in smaller increments.